Australasian Inter-Service Incident Management System: Span of control

 Its uses also extended to the management of the locust plague, where they used an AIIMS-like system called the Biosecurity Incident Management System (BIMS) to manage the incident.
 Like AIIMS, BIMS is a derivative of NIIMS.

 As with any system it is not without its criticisms, mainly stemming from when people should delegate (i.e. scale the system) from a single incident controller to an IC plus Operations Officer, or when to involve planning.
 As demonstrated by Black Saturday bushfires or the 2010-2011 Queensland floods, improvements needed to be made around who is responsible for intelligence, inter-service communication etc. Whether these have been overcome by the promotion of Intelligence and Public Information may become clear as debriefs from the 2019-2020 summer fires take place across Australia.

+Unity of Command

+Unity of Command refers to the need for each individual to only have one leader and there is a clear hierarchy to ensure consistent management of an emergency.
+Along with span of control this allows for a flexible, scalable and manageable structure that can be tailored for the unique requirements of an incident.

+Flexibility

+As no two incidents are the same, the structure needed to meet the demands of various incidents must also vary to adapt to the situation.
+The ability to scale the structure to combine different roles for smaller incidents and then separate out the AIIMS functions as the incident grows or changes is one of the key advantages of AIIMS.